How to create an energy-efficient home

 Here are some common systems and devices that tend to contribute the most to energy usage:

-- Hot water heaters: A hot water heater can use electricity, gas, or solar thermal energy to heat potable water for the home – think bathing or washing dishes.
+- Hot water heaters: A hot water heater can use electricity, gas, or solar thermal energy to heat water for the home and consume energy even when they’re not being used.

-- Kitchen appliances, washers, and dryers: The appliances to wash and dry your clothes and make your day-to-day life easier can consume a significant amount of energy.
+- Kitchen appliances, washers, and dryers: The appliances that cook and store food and wash your clothes consume a significant amount of energy – especially refrigerators and freezers.

-- Overall electrical systems: These are all the components that receive and transmit electrical power and typically includes the breaker box, wiring, and outlets.
+- Overall electrical systems: These are all the components that receive and transmit electrical power and typically include the breaker box, wiring, and outlets.

 How to make your house more energy-efficient